specialized806/microsoft-365-docs/microsoft-365/enterprise/office-365-network-mac-perf-connection-blockers.md

 Understanding and monitoring the Connection Error Rate is vital for several reasons:

-- Network Reliability: A high connection error rate can signal potential problems in the network infrastructure, such as DNS resolution failures, or misconfigurations that result in connections being blocked.
+- **Network Reliability**: A high connection error rate can signal potential problems in the network infrastructure, such as DNS resolution failures, or misconfigurations that result in connections being blocked.
-- User Experience: Frequent connection failures can lead to poor user experience, affecting productivity and satisfaction.
+- **User Experience**: Frequent connection failures can lead to poor user experience, affecting productivity and satisfaction.

 ### Calculating Connection Error Rate